In Syria camp fearing coronavirus, young teachers adapt again

-ATMEH, Syria (Reuters) - After bombs forced him and his students from their homes, Ahmed Hadaja began teaching in a tent in northwest Syria.
+ATMEH, Syria, April 1 (Reuters) - After bombs forced him and his students from their homes, Ahmed Hadaja began teaching in a tent in northwest Syria.
 And now that the threat of coronavirus has shut even his tented school, he has found a way to carry on.

 “We’re urging parents to help their kids study well in their own tents, to do the homework and then message it so that we can correct,” Hadaja, a 21-year-old medic and volunteer Arabic teacher, told Reuters.
 In the sprawling Atmeh camp near the Turkish border, he sends video lessons online via Whatsapp.